 JULIAN: I'll see who it is.

 This bodybuilder is not in the book.
 A bit later Alexander will refer to his wife, but rather than remorsing his loss of her as for one he had loved, he will say of her that she had done everything for him.
 The bodybuilder has in this way replaced the wife, an individual who not only cares for Alexander physically but serves as a kind of replacement body for him.
 He also reminds of the more minor bodybuilder who had replaced Alex as a son to his parents.

 The bodybuilder in his short red trunks rises and climbs the stairs to open the door, giving ample time for us to admire his glutes.
-Perhaps there is some homoerotica involved but as Kubrick has placed such an emphatic subtext on Leviathan, via the mural, I am more drawn to the strongman as being simply that, such as with Hercules who subdues Draco with his heel upon his head.
+Perhaps there is some homoerotica involved but as Kubrick has perhaps subtext concerning Leviathan, via the mural, I am more drawn to the mythic astronomical strongman as Hercules who subdues Draco with his heel upon his head.
 However, we do have the hint of a marriage of sorts.

 The first act of the infant Hercules is to destroy...the pernicious snakes, detested of the gods; his prowess is repeatedly directed against hydras and dragons...But the serpent is beneficent as well as baleful; for the destruction of one era is the commencement of another.
 The great destroyer of snakes is therefore occasionally married to them...
 (Source: "The Progress of the Intellect" by Robert William Mackay")

-The bodybuilder as the mate of Alexander fits in with his replacing the wife, and also with Alexander being linked with Alex as a father figure and progenitor.
+The bodybuilder as the mate of Alexander fits in with his replacing the wife, and also with Alexander being linked with Alex as a father figure.

 539 The entry foyer with its checkered floor.
 (1:44:02)